Bryanoxx/split-testing/README.md

 ## Todo

+- Documenting the _debug mode_
+- Option for allowing or not the _seed conflict check_
+- Export methods `onVariantPicked` and `onVariantDetected`
 - Adding `weight` to variants for changing their probability to be picked
 - Adding a test library for validating the methods and the randomness